maxadserve/MCP-REVIEW/API_Documentation_Standard.md

 - [ ] Request/response examples are valid JSON
 - [ ] Authentication requirements are clearly stated
 - [ ] Error scenarios are thoroughly documented
-- [ ] Test cases cover both success and failure paths
+- [ ] Test cases cover both success and failure paths and at least 10 test cases are documented
 - [ ] Implementation notes address any special considerations